Lake-Tuggeranong-College/Holocron/E Course/WebDev/_projects/Project 1/Task 2 - Server Installation Manual Coversheet.md

 | --------------- | ------------------------- | -------------------------------- |
 | ==4==           | 1) Technical Document<br> | [[Task 1 - Server Installation Coversheet]] |

-For this task, you will be creating a document, detailing the installation, configuration and usage of the docker container.
+For this task, you will be creating a document, detailing the installation, configuration and usage of the docker container, and supplying a timesheet for the work completed.

 # Server Option Comparison
 For the report, you will need to explain to your client the reasoning for choosing a Docker container as the server.
-Create a spreadsheet with data to compare using Docker containers with having a dedicated server.
+Create a spreadsheet with data to include a timesheet, detailing the time spent on the installation of the server and writing the report.

 # Project Details